Blog

 One of the most significant benefits of offsite precast concrete is the impact on project timelines.
 Traditional onsite methods follow a linear sequence: formwork must be erected, reinforcement installed, concrete poured, and then allowed to cure before further work can proceed.
 Each stage is dependent on the last, which inevitably extends programme durations.

 Offsite construction removes much of this constraint.
 Precast units can be manufactured at the same time as site preparation works are being carried out.
 This parallel approach shortens the overall build programme, and once units arrive on site, installation is fast and efficient.
-The result is a more predictable and often significantly reduced construction timeline.
+The result can be a more predictable construction timeline and, in many cases, a reduction in programme duration.

 Overcoming weather-related delays